PyChunks/ansible_role_jenkins_build_trigger/README.md

 ```

 Where:
-`host` is the url at which the jenkins server can be reached
+`host` is the url at which the jenkins server can be reached.

-`user` is the jenkins server user allowed to trigger the build
+`user` is the jenkins server user allowed to trigger the build.

-`passwd` is the password associated to `user`
+`passwd` is the password associated to `user`.

-`token` is the api token given to `user`
+`token` is the api token given to `user`.

-`job` is the name of the job to trigger
+`job` is the name of the job to trigger.

 Dependencies